maciejhirsz/logos/README.md

      // Callbacks can use closure syntax, or refer
      // to a function defined elsewhere.
      //
-     // Each pattern can have it's own callback.
+     // Each pattern can have its own callback.
      #[regex("[0-9]+", |lex| lex.slice().parse().ok())]
      #[regex("[0-9]+k", kilo)]
      #[regex("[0-9]+m", mega)]